 Iterations have a fixed, two-week length in SAFe.
-This is the optimal timeframe to be able to define/build/test enough user stories to provide value to the business while having enough feedback points to adapt to needed change during the PSI/Release.
+This is the optimal timeframe to be able to define/build/test enough user stories to provide value to the business while having enough feedback points to adapt to needed change during the PI.
 In SAFe, teams iterations start and end dates are synchronized to allow for integration, evaluation and full System Demonstration on (at least) two week boundaries.
 Figure 1 illustrates the teams iteration/sprint process, in the context of the Agile Release Train.

 - Planning – In planning, the team’s backlog is typically seeded with stories identified to deliver the various Features (and Objectives) that were identified and committed during Release Planning.
 During Iteration Planning, the team picks as many Stories from the team backlog as they can deliver in the sprint.
-In addition to the backlog, planning inputs include feedback from the prior iteration, feedback from the system demo and the context provided by the team’s PSI Objectives.
-Time boxed to four hours or less, the sprint planning meeting has three outputs:
+In addition to the backlog, planning inputs include feedback from the prior iteration, feedback from the system demo and the context provided by the team’s PI Objectives.
+Timeboxed to four hours or less, the sprint planning meeting has three outputs:

 1) an iteration backlog, which is the set of stories (and associated acceptance criteria for most)

 2) the Sprint Goals, which are a summary statement of the business objectives of the sprint

-3) a commitment form the team to the goals of the sprint
+3) a commitment from the team to the sprint goals

 - Executing – During the iteration, the team takes stories from the iteration backlog and implements them by collaboratively developing and testing the functionality necessary to satisfy the acceptance criteria.
 Once a story is complete, it is reviewed and demonstrated to the Product Owner who either a) accepts the story into the new baseline, at which point the team then moves to the next priority story, or b) the team reworks the code and tests as necessary.
 Many teams also have a Backlog Refinement meeting (see Team Backlog) in the middle of the iteration.
 The purpose of this meeting is to refine the backlog by elaborating on user stories scheduled for future iterations.